Doddle-BE/learn-trpc/README.md

 # learn-trpc

-A simple project demonstrating the usage of tRPC with TypeScript, showcasing end-to-end type safety between the client and server.
+A simple monorepo project demonstrating the usage of tRPC with TypeScript, showcasing end-to-end type safety between the client and server.

 ## Features